Assessing quality of selection procedures: Lower bound of false positive rate as a function of inter-rater reliability: Introduction

 \section{Introduction}

+High-quality applicant, grant, or manuscript (jointly referred to as applicant thereafter) selection procedures are necessary for fair and efficient allocation of resources.
+Selection procedures usually aim to assess applicants' quality, which can be thought of as a latent variable, based on observable (and potentially imperfect) indicators of their quality \parencite{bartholomew2011latent}.

-Applicant selection procedures typically use ratings to assess applicant quality, but they generally result in a binary outcome: an applicant is either hired or refused, a grant proposal is either funded or dismissed, and an article is either accepted or rejected \parencite[e.g.,][]{cicchetti1991reliability}.
-However, the most commonly used metric for evaluating the quality of selection procedures, inter-rater reliability (IRR), does not focus on the outcome of selection procedures: whether the best applicants, grants proposals, or articles (further referred to as \textit{applicants}) were selected.\footnote{This is a different goal than measuring \emph{agreement} of multiple raters performing binary decisions using e.g., Cohen's Kappa \parencite{cohen1960coefficient}, that, again, measures agreement and not whether the best applicants were selected.} Instead, IRR focuses on scores or ratings of the applicants which form an important but not the final step of the selection procedures.
+Selection procedures coarsen ratings into a binary outcome: an applicant may be rated on a ten-point scale, but in the end is either hired or refused, a grant proposal is either funded or dismissed, and an article is either accepted or rejected \parencite[e.g.,][]{cicchetti1991reliability}.
+However, the most commonly used metric for evaluating the reliability of selection procedures---the inter-rater reliability (IRR)---focuses on the ratings rather than the outcomes of selection procedures.\footnote{This is a different goal than measuring \emph{agreement} of multiple raters performing binary decisions using e.g., Cohen's Kappa \parencite{cohen1960coefficient}, that, again, measures agreement and not whether the best applicants were selected.}

-This is, of course, not a novel observation and the disconnect between evaluating raters' agreement and whether the best applicants were selected was noted earlier \parencite[e.g.,][]{kraemer1991we, nelson1991process, mayo2006peering}.
-In this work, we try to seal this gap by developing a quantile approximation that links the ratings' measurement model to the expected classification probabilities of selecting the best applicants.
-Subsequently, the selection procedures can be characterized as binary classification and evaluated via well-known, easy-to-interpret, and tangible metrics such as sensitivity or false positive/negative rates.
-Furthermore, the binary classification framework allows researchers and stakeholders to evaluate and improve selection procedures while incorporating the costs of incorrect decisions, increasing the number of raters or modifying the rating procedure.
+This is, of course, not a novel observation, and the disconnection between evaluating raters' reliability and whether the best applicants were selected was noted earlier \parencite[e.g.,][]{kraemer1991we, nelson1991process, mayo2006peering}.
+In cases where applicant selection is based on a fixed threshold (i.e., pass/fail tests), the expected classification accuracy can be estimated by methods outlined by \textcite{rudner2000computing, rudner2005expected} and \textcite{guo2006expected} \parencite[also see][]{lee2010classification, livingston1995estimating, hanson1990investigation}.
+We extend the aforementioned approach to settings where a proportion of the best candidates is selected and show that, under the assumption of a normally distributed latent variable, the expected classification accuracy can be directly obtained from IRR and the proportion of selected candidates.
+Subsequently, the selection procedures can be characterized as binary classification and evaluated via well-known and interpretable metrics such as sensitivity or false positive/negative rates.
+Furthermore, the binary classification framework allows researchers and stakeholders to evaluate and improve selection procedures while incorporating the costs of incorrect decisions, increasing the number of raters, or modifying the rating procedure.
+In fact, connecting reliability to binary classification recalls classical models that evaluate selection procedures based on validity \parencite[e.g.,][]{taylor1939relationship, cronbach1957psychological}.